-Students may earn free elective credit for participation in an approved business internship or CoOp.
+Students may earn three free elective credits for participation in an approved business internship or CoOp.
 An academic internship or CoOp is a pre-professional work experience, sufficiently rigorous to qualify to earn credit, approved by VSB faculty, and administered through the O'Donnell Center.